Best daily deals

 Sony provides plenty of ear tips, ensuring you’ll find the proper fit.

-The earbuds will function fine without the Headphones Connect app (iOS/Android).
-If you want to EQ the sound, customize controls, or make other adjustments, you’ll need to download it though.
+The earbuds will function without the Headphones Connect app (iOS/Android).
+However, you’ll need to download it if you want to EQ the sound, customize controls, or make other adjustments.
 One of the worthwhile features it supports is adaptive sound control.
 This automatically modifies ambient sound settings to your environment.
-For instance, if you’re in an airport, ANC may be increased whereas it may be decreased in the quiet of your own home.
+For instance, if you’re in an airport, ANC may be increased, whereas it may be decreased in the quiet of your own home.

 How do you connect the Sony WF-1000XM3 to your smartphone?